 Hebrews 1:1-3 NIV

 If you were to be trained to detect counterfeit money I am told you are trained by learning what the genuine money is like.
-They do not attempt to educate you by the study of counterfeits.
-The same thing is true for the spiritual realm.
+The trainers do not attempt to educate you by having you study counterfeits.
+The same idea is true for the spiritual realm.
 We will never be successful in overcoming sin by studying sin.
-We are only successful when we study God's value system - the value that motivates him.
-The way to recognize sin is understanding that the definition of sin is any choice from a value that is not sacrificial love.
+We are only successful when we study God's value system - the value that motivates God.
+The way to recognize sin is understanding that the definition of sin is any choice made from a value that is not sacrificial love.

 Note that it is incorrect to define sin as transgression of the law.
 Paul makes this point.
 He notes that people sinned before God gave any law.
-(Rom 5:12) If you thought that sin was just transgression of the law, you might imagine you could remain sinless while you exploited a loophole in the law while doing some horrible thing.
+(Romans 5:12) If you thought that sin was just transgression of the law, you might imagine you could remain sinless even while you exploited a loophole in the law to do some horrible thing.
 Clearly such thinking is wrong.
-Lawbreaking may be sin, but sin is not just lawbreaking.
+Lawbreaking may be sin, but sin is not simply lawbreaking.

 However, not all lawbreaking is sin!
 Jesus failed to obey some of the religious rules observed by leaders of his day (Luke 13:14), yet the Bible teaches that Jesus was without sin.
-(Heb 4:14-15, II Cor 5:21) The law really cannot define sin.
+(Hebrews 4:14-15, II Corinthians 5:21) The law really cannot define sin.

-Note now that the law is the negative side of this topic.
+Note now that the law is on the negative side of this topic.
 Paul teaches us that the purpose of law is to make sin increase!
-(Rom 5:20) This is because the purpose of God’s law was never to make us holy.
-It was to show us that we are sinners, and that we are powerless in ourselves to be otherwise.
+(Romans 5:20) This is because the purpose of God’s law was never to make us holy.
+It was to show us that we are sinners.
+The law shows us that we are powerless in ourselves to be otherwise.
 It was to bring us to the realization that we must trust in a merciful God for any fix for sin.
-(Psalm 51, Rom 7:21-25)
+(Psalm 51, Romans 7:21-25)

-So because God is completely motivated by love, sin is not in him.
+In contrast to us, God is completely motivated by love.
+Because of this, sin is not in him.
 Instead, God is righteous.
 This is because righteousness is living and doing God's value system of sacrificial love for the benefit of others.
 We also become righteous as we are transformed by the power of the Holy Spirit to natively live and do God's value system of love.

 So in the church, we do need to teach the moral law that God historically gave.
 As people begin practicing behaviors that avoid breaking the the law, we also then need to help them realize that the law is insufficient.
 (Obedience to law isn't why God is righteousness!)
 And then we need to teach them God's value system that fulfills this law.